DRCallaghan/Book-Search-Engine/README.md

   There is no installation for this project as it is a deployed web app.
 If you wish to install the source code directly, simply clone this repo and run `npm run install` to install dependencies.

   ## Usage:
+  First, either log in or sign up.
+After searching for a book, you should be presented with [information about your search](https://puu.sh/JjGl1/fd3de1224d.png).
+From there, you can save books to your profile and delete them from your profile as needed.

   ## Outside Resources
   There were no collaborators on this project.
 My information can be found in Additional Info.

   ## Contribution
   There are no guidelines for contribution as this project is closed.